Keep your new gifts safe beyond the holidays

 3. Let your home or renters insurance work for you

-Take a fresh look at your home insurance policy and make sure it covers all of your belongings, including your new high-value holiday gifts.
+For those with home insurance coverage already, take a fresh look at your policy and make sure it covers all your belongings, including your new high-value holiday gifts.

-- Assess the value of your personal items so that you know how much it may cost to replace them.
-Certain items like jewellery, bicycles and golf equipment can have maximum levels of coverage under basic insurance.
+- Certain items like jewellery, bicycles and golf equipment can have maximum levels of coverage under basic insurance.
 Talk to your insurance advisor about getting extra coverage for their full value.

 - If you can, mark or engrave valuable items for identification so they’re harder for thieves to re-sell and can be returned to you if they’ve been found after having been stolen.